 Supply, demand and investor behavior are key factors in gold prices.
 Gold is often used to cover inflation because, unlike paper money, its supply doesn't change much from year to year.
-However, the growth rate of investment in gold over the past 2000 years has not been significant, even though demand has exceeded supply.
+However, the growth rate of investment in Physical Gold and Silver IRA over the past 2000 years has not been significant, even though demand has exceeded supply.
+As such, many investors choose to convert their IRA into gold as a way to protect their savings from inflation.
 The price of gold is generally inversely related to the value of the United States dollar because the metal is denominated in dollars.

 All things being equal, a stronger US dollar can lead to a decrease in gold prices, making it a great time to convert an IRA into gold.
 The dollar tends to keep the price of gold lower and more controlled, while a U.S. Weaker U.S. The dollar is likely to drive up the price of gold due to increased demand (because you can buy more gold when the dollar is weaker).
 It is common for gold prices to be negatively correlated with the value of the currency and, more specifically, with the US dollar.

 What this means is that when the value of the dollar is high, the price of gold remains relatively flat.
 However, it will become more expensive in other countries where the value of their currency has fallen.
 This weakening in demand further lowers the price of gold in the US.
 UU.

 The weakness of the dollar and inflation are some of the factors that are likely to drive precious metal prices, David Lennox told CNBC's Street Signs Asia on Monday.
 Lennox said it looks like everything is ready for the U.S. The dollar will fall, even though it hasn't happened yet.
 If the greenback weakens, it would be a boon for gold, he added.